JesusSePe/PHP-MySQL-Ciutats-Paissos/README.md

 3. `sudo mysql` *Opening MySQL.*

-4. `source world.sql` *Adding our database to MySQL.
+4. `source ./PHP-MySQL-Ciutats-Paissos/world.sql` *Adding our database to MySQL.
 This process may last a bit.
 Be patient.*

 5. `CREATE USER 'php'@'localhost' IDENTIFIED BY 'Php_1c4J8';` *Creating a new user for the database.*